 Ok!
 Flamingos aside, most of the sights you’ll encounter in Iran are breathtaking and super photogenic!
 Safety is not a concern, a lot of people go out of their way to assist visitors and the vibes are quite relaxed!
 These were just 25 things to see and do in Iran.
 What’s the main reason you’d like to visit Iran for?

-Another post will follow showing the not so glamorous side of my visit to Iran!
+Don’t forget to check out my next post that shows the not so glamorous side of my visit to Iran!
 It wasn’t all about having photoshoots in elaborately decorated backgrounds or living our one thousand and one nights!